kweithers/geology/README.md

 ### Feature Extractor

 Now that we have our trained model, we can remove the final layer and use this submodel that outputs a 64 dimensional feature vector.
-I like to visualize the results in order to confirm that the feature vector is meaningful, so I applied Singular Value Decomposition to our validation data and then plotted the first 2 components.
+I like to visualize the results in order to confirm that the feature vector is meaningful, so I applied Singular Value Decomposition to our validation data feature vectors and then plotted the first 2 components.

 ![]("2dFeatures.png")